Policies & Regulations

-In compliance with federal law, Notre Dame Law School does not discriminate on the basis of race, color, national or ethnic origin, sex, disability, veteran status, or age in the administration of any of its educational programs, admissions policies, scholarship and loan programs, athletic or other school-administered programs, or in employment.
+In compliance with federal law and the University of Notre Dame’s non-discrimination policy, Notre Dame Law School does not discriminate on the basis of race, color, national or ethnic origin, sex, disability, veteran status, genetic information, or age in the administration of any of its educational programs, admissions policies, scholarship and loan programs, athletic and other school-administered programs, or in employment.

 Notre Dame is committed to building an inclusive community and welcomes all individuals.
 The Notre Dame Spirit of Inclusion can be reviewed at: https://equity.conductor.nd.edu/about/the-spirit-of-inclusion-at-notre-dame/.